 Trade Secret Litigation

 Trade Secret Litigation is a highly complex area of law involving a company’s or person’s valuable and most confidential, technical or financial information, which the company or person considers to be “trade secrets.”
-The Fort Lauderdale trade secret litigation attorneys at the Mavrick Law Firm have extensive experience in representing businesses trade secrets litigation.
+The Fort Lauderdale and Miami trade secret litigation attorneys at the Mavrick Law Firm have extensive experience in representing businesses trade secrets litigation.

 Florida is one of forty-eight states that have adopted the Uniform Trade Secrets Act.
 This uniform law was created by the National Conference of Commissioners on Uniform State Laws to effectively protect trade secrets for businesses operating in multiple states.
 Florida’s Uniform Trade Secrets Act (“FUTSA”), § 688.001 et seq., Fla.
 Stat., mirrors the federal Uniform Trade Secrets Act and defines trade secrets as follows:

 “Trade secret” means information, including a formula, pattern, compilation, program, device, method, technique, or process that:

 - Derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use; and

 - Is the subject of efforts that are reasonable under the circumstances to maintain itssecrecy.